-EU REACH: Integrated implementation project begins | NO.15/2009 |
+| EU REACH: Latest Updates Summary | NO.15/2009 |

 REACH-EN-Force-1

-| Dormant: Many companies only want to protect their business in the EU through the pre-registration process, and have no intention of completing the subsequent full registration process.
-These pre-registrants do not need to actively participate in all SIEF communication activities except for their obligation to share information. |
+| Dormant Status: Many companies only intend to secure their business in the EU through the pre-registration process and have no intention of completing the full registration process.
+These pre-registered companies are not required to actively participate in any SIEF communication activities beyond fulfilling their obligation to share information. |

 |

-| Passive participation: Some pre-SIEF members are willing to register, but can only use minimal resources, or are interested in actively participating in SIEF discussions.
-These people are only interested in integrating the final part of the registration process. |
+| Passive participation: Some pre-SIEF members are willing to register but can only use minimal resources, or are only interested in actively participating in SIEF discussions.
+These individuals are only interested in the final part of the integrated registration process. |

 |

-| Involved: Pre-SIEF members who want to participate in the technical profile production process and registration, but do not have enough resources to participate in all SIEF activities. |
+| Involved: Pre-SIEF members who want to participate in the technical profile creation process and registration, but do not have enough resources to participate in all SIEF activities. |

 |

-| Leader: Pre-SIEF members have strategic value.
-These people usually have a decisive dominant position in the market and have sufficient resources to actively participate in or manage activities required by SIEF.
-They will be the companies leading the various work/discussions at SIEF events. |
+| Leaders: Pre-SIEF members possess strategic value; these individuals typically hold significant market dominance and have sufficient resources to actively participate in or manage activities required by SIEF.
+They will be the leaders of various tasks/discussions within SIEF activities. |

 source